microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials/_index.md

 ![Screenshot Azure Arc-enabled server on resource group](./22.png)

-- You can also run _kubectl get nodes -o wide_ to check the cluster node status and _kubectl get pod -A_ to see that the cluster is running and all the needed pods (system, [Azure Arc](https://learn.microsoft.com/azure/azure-arc/kubernetes/overview) and [extensions](https://learn.microsoft.com/azure/azure-arc/kubernetes/extensions) ([Azure Policy](https://learn.microsoft.com/azure/governance/policy/concepts/policy-for-kubernetes), [Defender for Containers](https://learn.microsoft.com/azure/defender-for-cloud/defender-for-containers-introduction) and [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/containers/container-insights-overview))) are in running state.
+- You can also run _kubectl get nodes -o wide_ to check the cluster node status and _kubectl get pod -A_ to see that the cluster is running and all the needed pods (system, [Azure Arc](https://learn.microsoft.com/azure/azure-arc/kubernetes/overview) and [extension](https://learn.microsoft.com/azure/azure-arc/kubernetes/extensions) [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/containers/container-insights-overview)) are in running state.

 ![Screenshot kubectl get nodes -o wide](./23.png)